meng2180/V2X-Cooperative-Perception/README.md

   - **intermediate**: intermediate fusion detection from all agents, all agents' fused gt box. *[only for intermediate fusion dataset]*

 ### For RQ2
+- What are the differences in cooperative perception performance between V2V and V2I cooperation modes?
+- In V2XSET, we have retained only scenarios where both Inf. and CAV are present.
 ```
 python opencood/tools/inference_rq2.py --model_dir ${CHECKPOINT_FOLDER} [--fusion_method intermediate] --mode [cv/inf]
 ```